Gemini / AI Search / Singapore Guide

 Establish Your Brand as a Recognised Entity in Google’s Knowledge Graph

-Gemini’s ability to recommend your business depends on whether it recognises you as a distinct, authoritative entity.
-Here is how to build that recognition systematically.
+Whether Gemini recommends your business depends on whether it recognises you as a distinct, trusted entity.
+Here is how to build that recognition step by step.

 Step 3: Create Comprehensive, Expert Content

-Content that ranks well in Gemini covers topics exhaustively (3,000+ word guides over five 500-word posts), demonstrates E-E-A-T with author credentials and cited sources, uses clear structured formatting with descriptive headings, includes FAQ sections with standalone answers, and is kept fresh with regular updates.
+Content that ranks well in Gemini covers topics exhaustively (think 3,000+ word guides, not five 500-word posts).
+It shows E-E-A-T with author credentials and cited sources.
+It uses clear structured formatting with descriptive headings, FAQ sections with standalone answers, and stays fresh with regular updates.

 3